Close

 Consider the stark reality: according to the Ipsos Inequalities 2023 global survey of 33 countries, people with physical disabilities were identified as the most discriminated against group, with those with mental health conditions ranking third at 25%.
 The World Health Organisation reveals over 1 billion people worldwide live with a disability, representing a significant market segment often overlooked by many digital services.

 Imagine navigating an app with your eyes closed.
 You'll struggle where buttons aren't labelled, find issues selecting things, and discover that general navigation becomes impossible.
+This is the daily reality for many users when digital accessibility isn't prioritised in user-centered design.

-European Accessibility Act: A Turning Point
+European Accessibility Act: A Strategic Opportunity

 The European Accessibility Act (EAA), coming into effect on 28 June 2025, is a landmark legislation that aims to transform this landscape.
 It's not just about ticking compliance boxes; it's about harmonising accessibility requirements across digital products and services.